moxiegirl/tutorial-changes/browser-introduction.md

-# Use the Blockstack Browser
+# Use the Blockstack Authenticator

-The Blockstack browser gives users the ability to explore and use the decentralized applications (dapps).
+The Blockstack Authenticator gives users the ability to explore and use the decentralized applications (dapps).
 The decentralized applications are a new way to interact with the internet.
 Dapps give users control of their data.
 Data about them personally, name, birthdate, phone number and data about what they do